in70mm News

 The Nilsson cinema house company - peaking with Cinerama-Savoy.

 Lars Nilsson was originally a sea captain.
-His wife Bertha owned five cinema houses in Turku (Casino, Domino, Olympia, Scala and Rialto), and luckily for the finnish cinema trade, he quit his life at sea and started expanding the Nil-Kino company.
+His wife Bertha owned five cinema houses in Turku (Casino, Domino, Olympia, Scala and Rialto), and luckily for the Finnish cinema trade, he quit his life at sea and started expanding the Nil-Kino company.
 Among other acquisitions, he bought Savoy in 1953.
 The cinema was purpose built as a cinema house and stage venue.
 It had 841 seats, a balcony and a very functional lobby.
 The projector room was big, and technically top-notch.

 Late in the 1950's Nilsson installed a 70mm Todd-AO system, with two Victoria 10 35/70 projectors, two Victoria VR text projectors and a six channel sound system.
 The 70mm premiere was "South Pacific" on April 1, 1960.